 What is to be done?

-The only answer is in that Someone.
+However, since there are not enough non-profit organizations, the only answer now is in that Someone.
 The only Someone that intimately knows every one.

 I don’t know when the term missionary was invented, and for all intents and purposes, it can be a great word to categorize what in the world we are doing here in this third world country.
 But, I feel like somewhere along the line it became a term for someone who can meet the needs of the needy, or at lease attempt to.
 And, in an indirect way, I think we may be doing that, but it certainly doesn’t describe what I experienced sitting in that little “living room” with those precious souls listening to a real life horror story.